-11.7.6 Key Generation Function47
+11.7.6 Key Generation Function

 Key derivation sections in this document refer to a function F(S, seed) where S is a shared secret from which keying material is derived, and seed is a constant string.
+The output of F() is a pseudo-random sequence suitable for use as a key.
 The output of F(S, seed) is generated as follows:

 - 1. From S, generate a derived shared secret, S', by accumulation as follows: the value S' is obtained by XORing every 16 octets of S, padding with zeroes as necessary (i.e., add zeroes to the end of S to pad it out to a length that is an integral multiple of 16 octets). - 2.
-Use S' as the initial key to the AES-128 (i.e., 128-bit key, 128-bit block) algorithm operating in counter (CTR) mode. - 3.
-For each block of output needed, set the IV equal to the value of the seed, truncated to 128 bits or zero-extended to 128 bits as necessary, and XORed with the number of the block, starting with 1 (one) and incrementing by 1 (one) for each block processed.
+Use S' as the initial key to the AES-128 (i.e., 128-bit key, 128-bit block) algorithm operating in counter (CTR) mode.

+3. For each block of output needed, set the IV equal to the value of the seed, truncated to 128 bits or zero-extended to 128 bits as necessary, and XORed with the number of the block, starting with 1 (one) and incrementing by 1 (one) for each block processed.